Hunting License Utah - Steps to Buy Your UT License & Tags

 Where to buy your Utah Hunting License

-To hunt in Utah, you can purchase your license either online through the Utah Division of Wildlife Resources (DWR) licensing platform or in person through a licensed agent, while ensuring your license application complies with all relevant hunting regulations.
+To hunt in Utah, you can purchase your license either online through the Utah Division of Wildlife Resources (DWR) licensing platform or in person through a licensed agent.
 A comprehensive list of authorized in-person license agents is available here.

 Below are some suggested authorized in-person hunting license agents in the state of Utah: